rodneylab/sveltekit-seo/README.md

 See the [SvelteKit SEO blog post on the Rodney Lab site](https://rodneylab.com/sveltekit-seo/) for more on how to set this site up.
 There is a live demo at [sveltekit-seo.rodneylab.com](https://sveltekit-seo.rodneylab.com/).

-Please drop questions into a comment at the bottom of that page.
+Please drop questions into a comment at the bottom of one of the post pages.
 Here's the quick start:

 ## Creating your Own MDsveX Blog Site with SEO Components